How a Plant-Based Diet Can Improve Your Cardiovascular Health

 Cardiovascular disease CVD, Asian doctor holding human anatomy model for learn and treat heart disease.

 Think of the “Hollywood heart attack.”
 A man, clutching his chest, keeling over unexpectedly.
-Like the Godfather in his garden with his grandson or Mr. Big after the Peloton ride.… Continue reading Microvascular Disease: The Adesso Solution For The Most Common Form Of Heart Disease In Women
+Like the Godfather in his garden with his grandson or Mr. Big after the Peloton ride.
+Now, think of the “Hollywood heart attack” for women.
+What comes to mind?
+It’s hard for people to name many women who have had a… Continue reading Microvascular Disease: The Adesso Solution For The Most Common Form Of Heart Disease In Women